temporalio/temporal-development-patterns-whitepapers/statemachine-vs-temporal/statemachine/readme.md

 # State Machine for Document Publication Use Case
-The purpose of this project is to demonstrate how to implement fictitious Document Publishing workflow using a message driven state machine.
+The purpose of this project is to demonstrate how to implement a fictitious Document Publishing workflow using a message driven state machine.
 This example is a Maven project.
 The code uses a simple message queue that ships with the project.

 The use case the statement machine implements is illustrated in the following diagram: